thedittmer/dropbykitchen-svelte/content/episodes/chili-with-mitch.md

     - "Ladle chili into bowls and top with shredded cheese, sour cream, onions/green onions, jalapeños, and hot sauce as desired.
 Serve with crackers or cornbread and Mitch’s beer on the side."
 ---

+I drop by Mitch's house in Neosho to make a simple beef chili that pairs with beer from his brewery, Indian Springs Brewing Company.
+While the chili simmers, we talk about the local beer scene and his son who travels the world as a chef.

 We also start to explain what Drop‑By Kitchen is all about: visiting real kitchens, cooking everyday recipes, and having real conversations around the stove.